JetBrains/guide/site/java/tutorials/working-with-gradle/gradle-dependencies/index.md

 Once IntelliJ IDEA has reloaded our updated build file with the new dependency, this new dependency will appear in our external libraries in the [project window](https://www.jetbrains.com/help/idea/project-tool-window.html).

 Alternatively, we may want to use IntelliJ IDEA's code completion for adding a new dependency.
-We get code completion in the `build.gradle` file the way we would in all supported file types.
+We get code completion in the `build.gradle.kts` file the way we would in all supported file types.

 So we could add a new `testImplementation` dependency by starting to type the details.
 IntelliJ IDEA will even complete the group and artifact name.
 Try this out, by adding a new dependency on the `junit-jupiter-params` library.
 Once again you'll need to load these changes, e.g. with <kbd>⌘⇧I</kbd> (macOS) / <kbd>Ctrl+Shift+O</kbd> (Windows/Linux).